 Fiona Duthie: Fiona Is well known for excellent online workshops.
 They one I took last year definitely improved the quality of my finished felt.
-She is also very generous with help and advice and added a number of extra tutorials to the course in response what students were interested in.
+She is also very generous with help and advice and added a number of extra tutorials to the course in response to what students were interested in.
 Fiona is opening registration for her spring courses on January 4th.

 Pam de Groot: Pam’s workshops focus on 3D felting, and allows you to explore how felt can go from 2D to 3D and the effects and structure you get by varying the thickness of wool in a felted piece.
 Pam has not posted dates for courses in 2021 but sign up to her newsletter if you are interested and be first in line when registration opens.

 Eva Camacho-Sanchez: Eva is a Spanish artist living in the US.
 Her online classes are mostly 2D, incorporating, mark making, stitching and Joomchi.
-Joomchi is an old Korean technique where water and agitation fusing mulberry papers together to create a strong and interesting surface that can be used on its own or with felting and stitching.
+Joomchi is an old Korean technique where water and agitation fuse mulberry papers together to create a strong and interesting surface that can be used on its own or with felting and stitching.
 Eva has not yet put up dates for 2021, but join her newsletter if you are interested in her courses.

-The Online felting Studio with Ruth Lane and Teri Berry have courses that are quite a bit cheaper, but much shorter that the ones I mentioned below.
-Ruth lane teaches 2D embellishments and mixed media approaches to felting and Teri berry ‘s courses include an interesting looking concertina hat.
+The Online Felting Studio with Ruth Lane and Teri Berry have courses that are quite a bit cheaper, but much shorter that the ones I mentioned below.
+Ruth Lane teaches 2D embellishments and mixed media approaches to felting and Teri Berry ‘s courses include an interesting looking concertina hat.
 These would be good if you wish to dip a toe into online learning.

 Mandy Nash: Based in Wales, Mandy did a few live zoom classes last year.
 I attended two of them (remotely) and learnt how to make two types of fabulously colourful felted fish.
-These are now available as a video down load.
+These are now available as a video down loads.
 They are quite long as they include the recording of whole day workshops.
 They are very reasonably priced, but require a specific wool (bergschaus) for best results.
-This is a very interesting wool as different colours of a separate layers of wool migrate through the layers and give both vivid and subtle colour gradations when felted.
+This is a very interesting wool as different colours of separate layers of wool migrate through the layers and give both vivid and subtle colour gradations when felted.

 Patti Barker: Patti has a number of shorter tutorials and workshops.
 They are very reasonable and for the “Demystifying felt resist “ course she did Last year she even sent you all the materials needed.
-She does not have any dates up yet, buit her courses can be found here:
+She does not have any dates up yet, but her courses can be found here: